dumitrurares14/portfolio/content/blightspire-engine.md

 ## Jolt Physics integration

-- I implemented Jolt Physics library in our engine for as a solution for collision and ray casting.
+- I implemented Jolt Physics library in our engine as a solution for collision and ray casting.

 ![Blightspire](/images/projects/blightspire/jolt.gif)